Walking and exercise

 - A 35-year-old man who weighs 200 pounds, is 5 foot 10 inches (BMR = 1,686), and walks for 60 minutes at 3.0 mph (3.5 METs) for 60 minutes will burn 246 calories.

-Increase your burn
+How to increase your burn

 Beyond your weight and pace, other factors can increase your calorie burn while walking.
 Here are ways to make walking more vigorous: